AGBonnet/EPFLearn/README.md

 `` pip install -r requirements.txt ``

 To use our trained chatbot, you will need to download the checkpoint from [here](https://drive.google.com/drive/folders/1-8UEI-sMrCNwjiC6MENCPZZBwQhkGMdh?usp=share_link) and place it in the `checkpoints/finalChatbot` folder.
+You can then instantiate the chatbot and ask it some questions as follows.

 ```python
 checkpoint = 'path/to/finalChatbotDirectory'